ahmadmu/projects/README.md

 - **Javascript** (ES6):

-jQuery, Angular(+ TypeScript), Node.js, Express, MongoDB + other npm packages
+jQuery, Angular(+TypeScript), Node.js, Express, MongoDB + other npm packages

 In addition to: